MattThommes/flickr_api/README.md

-Tumblr API scripts
+Flickr API scripts
 ==========

-Working with the Tumblr API.
+Working with the Flickr API.

 ## Installation